MerelyServices/Merely-Framework/README.md

 merely is a highly customizable and extensible discord bot. through the config file, people can create their own discord bots by enabling and disabling extensions, changing the bot name and prefix. other developers can even write their own extensions.

 ### code structure
-extensions need to be able to be entirely independant of each other and should rarely need to communicate with each other. extensions must inherit from the [discord.py ext.commands.Cog](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#cogs) class. effort should be made to avoid clashes with existing commands, preferably by using subcommands. [extensions/example.py](extensions/example.py) should demonstrate all of this.
+extensions need to be able to be entirely independant of each other and should rarely need to communicate with each other. extensions must inherit from the [nextcord ext.commands.Cog](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#cogs) class. effort should be made to avoid clashes with existing commands, preferably by using subcommands. [extensions/example.py](extensions/example.py) should demonstrate all of this.

 ### file structure
 extensions are placed in the extensions folder, from there, they will be added to the config and can be enabled.